LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 - **Quiz Navigation:**
   - Users can smoothly navigate through the main menu.
-  - Selecting options leads to the intended sections (Start Quiz, Restart the Quiz, About the Quiz).
+  - Selecting options leads to the intended sections (Start Quiz, Quit Quiz, Restart the Quiz with Run Program).

 - **Quiz Gameplay:**
   - Players can input their answers during the quiz.
   - Immediate feedback is provided for each question.

 - **Scores:**
-  - The "Completion Scores" message correctly displays the scores achieved by players.
+  - The "Completion Scores" correctly displays the scores achieved by players.

 - **About the Quiz:**
   - Users can access additional information about the quiz.